4 Creating Content

 4.3.3 Sharing others’ work

 You do not have to create everything you share.
-Sharing papers and resources from others with your own commentary is valuable.
+Sharing papers and resources from others with your own commentary added is just as good.

-Add your perspective: why is this worth reading?
-What did you learn?
-This does more than share a link, it explains what makes the paper noteworthy and positions you as someone with expertise.
+Add your perspective.
+Say why it is worth reading and what you took from it.
+This does more than share a link; it explains what makes the paper worth reading and shows that you know your field.
 It is entirely possible to build a following by being a person who shares a lot of stuff people find interesting and have none of it be your own work.

 Sharing a paper from someone else